Steven C. Currall

 Currall is a Fellow of the American Association for the Advancement of Science and a Fellow of the Royal Society of the Arts (United Kingdom).
 His scholarly research and teaching focuses on organizational psychology topics such as innovation, trust, emerging technologies, negotiation and corporate governance.
 He has been a personal grantee on $23.5 million in research funding, over 80 percent of which came from refereed grants from the National Science Foundation or National Institutes of Health.

-Currall was lead author of a book on university-business-government collaboration entitled, Organized Innovation: A Blueprint for Renewing America's Prosperity (Oxford University Press), the culmination of a National Science Foundation-funded 10-year research project on interdisciplinary research involving science, engineering and medicine.
+Currall was lead author of a book on university-business-government collaboration titled, Organized Innovation: A Blueprint for Renewing America's Prosperity (Oxford University Press), the culmination of a National Science Foundation-funded 10-year research project on interdisciplinary research involving science, engineering and medicine.

 He has served as a member of several editorial review boards, including Academy of Management Journal, Academy of Management Review, and Organization Science.
 He has been quoted in publications, including the New York Times, Wall Street Journal, Washington Post, Financial Times, British Broadcasting Corporation (BBC) television, and the Nightly Business Report on public television.